Ryan-A-Armstrong/mccloud/README.md

 For a description of the model and discussion of the results, please see the [final report](https://github.com/Ryan-A-Armstrong/mccloud/blob/master/FINALMCpaper.pdf) and [class presentation](https://github.com/Ryan-A-Armstrong/mccloud/blob/master/MCCloudPresentation.pdf).

 ## Running the code
-Instructions for running the code are provided in comments at the beginning of the two files.
-When written, the code was a tool for learning physics.
-Therefore, it was designed to be read-able and a straight-forward implementation of the theoretical concepts.
-Now, with with more experience in Python, I plan to return to the code to update the efficiency and style.
+Instructions for running the code are provided in comments at the beginning of the two .py files.

 mccloud_transfer.py creates the model and runs the simulation.